absurdusername/AcademicNotes/DBS/Notes/6_Nested.md

     );
 ```

-This is a correlation subquery, because `S` from the outer query is used in the subquery.
+This is a so-called **correlation subquery**, because `S` from the outer query is used in the subquery.

 `not exists()` also exists.